How to Make a Simple Herbal Balms for Beginners

 Popular Herbs for Making Balms

-- Chamomile – Anti-inflammatory, anti-fever, excellent for arthritis
+- Chamomile – anti-inflammatory, anti-fever, excellent for arthritis

 - Calendula – promotes cell repair and growth as well as antiseptic and anti-inflammatory